pirafrank/fpiracom/pages/pages/about.md

 I have been involved in the local startup scene as start-upper and as VP of Youth Hub Catania, a no-profit association focused on enabling and supporting young entrepreneurship, matching people's skills and organising startup related events (like [#AppIdee](https://twitter.com/hashtag/AppIdee?src=hash) and Startup Weekends).

-Today I work as back-end developer at [Leonardo Company](http://leonardocompany.com/en).
-There are many projects I'm involved in, mainly Java ones running in Docker or IBM WebSphere, while others built on Oracle Middleware platform.
+Today I work as DevOps Engineer at [Leonardo Company](https://leonardo.com/en), Hybrid Cloud Applications department.
+There are many projects I'm involved in, mainly Java and JavaScript ones running on Kubernetes.

-I'm tuned to Apple security news and I think GUIs are largely overrated.
-My daily carry is an iPad moshed to zsh and nvim.
-If you're curious about my setup, feel free to check my [dotfiles]({{site.data.social.github.url}}/dotfiles) and [workspace]({{site.data.social.github.url}}/workspace) repositories, and [toolbelt]({{site.baseurl}}/my-toolbelt) page.
+I usually work in zsh, vim and VSCode, I think GUIs are largely overrated.
+If you're curious about my setup, feel free to check my [dotfiles]({{site.data.social.github.url}}/dotfiles) and [toolbelt]({{site.baseurl}}/my-toolbelt).

 ### Skills